KILL THE NOISE

-Threat analysts must work across multiple security platforms to identify evolving email threats.
-To determine indicators of compromise (IOCs) and TTPs, analysts slog through high volumes of raw data, including false-positives.
+SOC and Threat Intelligence analysts must work across multiple security platforms to identify evolving email-borne threats.
+To determine indicators of compromise (IOCs) and tactics, techniques, and procedures (TTPs), analysts slog through high volumes of raw data, often filled with false-positives.
 Many threat feeds don’t offer phishing-specific intelligence, creating more work as you try to prioritize phishing threats.

 Threat analysts need intelligence focused on phishing threats, delivering not only the latest TTPs and IOCs but the strategic context and insight to stop attacks.
+You need IOCs to be scored to allow you to know how to best action them.
 Trusted, high-fidelity phishing threat intelligence lets you prioritize and respond to phishing attacks in progress—plus proactively prepare for emerging threats in the wild.

 Indicators are great, but they’re just one piece of the puzzle and only get you so far.
 Few things are more frustrating than knowing you have a problem, and not knowing what to do about it.
 Critical time can be lost digging for the answers around the context of an indicator and what to do next to get a full understanding of the problem at hand.